-From the Map Sources menu, navigate to the Weather and Feature Overlays category.
+From the Map Sources menu, navigate to the Feature/Weather Overlays category.
 Pick the forecast overlay that suits your planning needs, and add it atop any base map.
 Set the transparency to between 30 and 40 percent for optimal visibility.

 Check out this video for more tips on adding new map sources in the app:

 A Note on Safety